September 03, 2019

 A a good rule of thumb is to think about whether you will eat the skins of what you are buying.
 In general, fruits and vegetables with thin, delicate, or edible skins are among the most likely to have residues.
 Strawberries, for example, don’t last long and are sprayed to prolong their shelf life.
 Along with grapes, apples, peaches, and some leafy vegetables like kale.
 Potatoes are also counted among the most common items that absorb chemicals from contaminated soil.

-Guidelines for organic seafood vary, if any, so there is no guarantee that you’re not getting contaminants when you eat seafood.
-Instead, do pay attention to wild-caught or farm raised, as well as potential mercury levels.
+Guidelines for organic seafood vary, Most importantly pay attention to wild-caught vs farm raised, as well as potential mercury levels.
+Large doses of antibiotics and hormones are frequently used in farm-raised seafood.
 Mercury is a heavy metal that can damage the central nervous system.
 The highest mercury levels are found in the fish that are higher up on the food chain; the predators, like shark, swordfish, or king mackerel.
+Be sure that you are choosing smaller fish and that protein and fish oil supplements come from reputable companies that do mercury testing on their products.

 Back to the skin issue.
 Fruits that have thick skins that we don’t eat, like pineapple, avocado, bananas, and melons, are among the cleanest fruits.
 Although pesticides are found on the skins, those same skins generally protect the fruit inside from contamination.
 Wash the outsides well before cutting, though, to prevent accidental contamination.